ioBroker/ioBroker.socket-classes/README.md

 ### 2.1.12 (2025-02-26)

-* (@GermanBluefox) Added login with token in the query or as bearer token
+* (@GermanBluefox) Added login with a token in the query or as bearer token

 ### 2.1.7 (2025-02-23)
 * (@GermanBluefox) Added support for OAuth2 authentication